-Prior to the CPUC, Ms. Loomis was the Capitol Director for the Vice Chair of the Senate Energy, Utilities and Communications Committee, Senator Bill Morrow, during the 2001 state energy crisis and beyond.
-She worked on legislation for Senator Morrow relating to direct access, electricity standby charges, the CPUC's reasonableness review of utility bilateral contracts for electricity, power plant siting, and distributed generation.
+Prior to her work at the CPUC, Ms. Loomis was the Capitol Director for the Vice Chair of the Senate Energy, Utilities and Communications Committee during the 2001 state energy crisis and beyond.
+She worked on legislation relating to direct access, electricity standby charges, the CPUC's reasonableness review of utility bilateral contracts for electricity, power plant siting, and distributed generation.